Why should you keep an eye on WEC Energy Group Inc. (WEC)?

-WEC Energy Group Inc. (NYSE: WEC) is 4.90% higher on its value in year-to-date trading and has touched a low of $80.82 and a high of $108.39 in the current 52-week trading range.
+WEC Energy Group Inc. (NYSE: WEC) is 3.28% higher on its value in year-to-date trading and has touched a low of $80.82 and a high of $108.39 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The WEC stock was last observed hovering at around $98.64 in the last trading session, with the day’s loss setting it -0.29% off its average median price target of $101.00 for the next 12 months.
-It is also 11.4% off the consensus price target high of $111.00 offered by 14 analysts, but current levels are -0.36% lower than the price target low of $98.00 for the same period.
+The WEC stock was last observed hovering at around $97.95 in the last trading session, with the day’s loss setting it -1.11% off its average median price target of $102.00 for the next 12 months.
+It is also 12.76% off the consensus price target high of $111.00 offered by 14 analysts, but current levels are 1.18% higher than the price target low of $98.00 for the same period.

 Top 5 EV Tech Stocks to Buy for 2023